Southern Motorway crash: How stolen car's collision closed Auckland highway for more than two hours

 "During this time, Eagle was following.
 We didn't have any police cars pursuing him directly.
 After a while, he entered the motorway going the wrong way at Highbrook.

-"He crashed into a member of the public's car about 100m on to the motorway."
+"He crashed into a member of the public's car about 100m onto the motorway."

 Police are yet to say whether any charges will be laid.